0xSpaceShard/starknet-devnet/website/docs/restrictive.md

 # Restrictive mode

-The --restrictive-mode argument enables a restrictive mode for the devnet, allowing you to specify methods that should be forbidden during execution.
+The --restrictive-mode argument enables a restrictive mode for devnet, allowing you to specify methods that are forbidden during execution.
 This option ensures that certain operations are restricted, enhancing control over the devnet behavior.
 When user sends a request to one of the restricted methods it will return either JSON-RPC error with code -32604 or HTTP status 403.

 ## Usage